Iceland Day 5 – September 5, 2018

-Snæfellsnes is often referred to as “Little Iceland” as it encompasses many of Iceland’s famous features all in a compact area just a few hours from Reykjavík.
+Snæfellsnes is often referred to as “Iceland in Miniature” as it encompasses many of Iceland’s famous features all in a compact area just a few hours from Reykjavík.
 It definitely makes it a convenient spot to pack in as much as you can for travelers short on time.
 There’s volcanos and glaciers, waterfalls and black sand beaches, with sheep, horses, quaint churches, and stunning scenery shoved in between.
 My itinerary for this day was PACKED, but luckily it wasn’t a whole lot of driving, since the peninsula is only 90km long.
 Here’s to seeing how much we could fit in!

 We left Kleppjárnsreykir and drove down Road 50, with the town of Borgarnes as our destination, as that is where we’d turn onto Road 54 that would take us into Snæfellsnes.
 To get to Borgarnes you have to cross Iceland’s second longest bridge, Borgarfjarðarbrú, which crosses Borgarfjörður.
 I like Icelandic, because it’s quite a literal language – Borgarnes fjord bridge!
 Once you begin getting an elementary level Icelandic vocabulary under your belt, it’s easier to figure out what words mean.
 I realized I had become quite adapt at reading Icelandic in our 19 days, but verbal pronunciation was a lost cause for me.